-Note that claims can be renewed for periods of two years beyond the expiration date, if work in excess of the amount required is carried out before the 60th day preceding the claim expiry date.
+Note that claims can be renewed for periods of two years beyond the expiration date, if more work than required is carried out before the 60th day preceding the claim expiry date.
 Excess work from previous renewals can be credited and carried over to subsequent periods.
 The claims cannot be renewed beyond the lapse date, and an application to convert the claims to mining rights needs to have been made by the lapse date.
 Additional details can be found at https://mern.gouv.qc.ca/english/publications/online/mines/claim/index.asp.